keypup-io/cloudtasker/README.md

 ## Get started with Rails & ActiveJob
 **Note**: ActiveJob is supported since `0.11.0`
-**Note**: Cloudtasker extensions (cron, batch and unique jobs) are not available when using cloudtasker via ActiveJob.
+**Note**: Cloudtasker extensions (cron, batch, unique jobs and storable) are not available when using cloudtasker via ActiveJob.

 Cloudtasker is pre-integrated with ActiveJob.
 Follow the steps below to get started.